VATSALVARSHNEY108/B.O.I.-MARK-2/docs/FULLSCREEN_NOTEPAD_FEATURE.md

 System:
 📝 Opening Notepad...
-🖥️  Maximizing to full screen...
+🖥️  Opening in FULL SCREEN mode...
+✅ Notepad is now in FULL SCREEN mode
+📋 Copying content to clipboard...
 ⌨️  Writing to Notepad...
 ✅ Content written to Notepad in full screen
 ```